HomeBrooklyn Market ReportWilliamsburg

 Takeaway for Sellers

-Williamsburg sees its strongest closing activity in June through September and December — the months highlighted in orange above.
+Williamsburg sees its strongest closing activity in June, July, August, September, and December — the months highlighted in orange above.
 These peaks indicate when buyer demand is highest and the most transactions close.

 Since the typical sale takes 3 months from listing to closing you should be listing approximately 3 months before these peak windows to position your home when competition among buyers is strongest.